-Reserves
+i) Reserves

-In accordance with the Telecommunications Act (2001) Section 28 (3), the Board has approved the establishment of Reserves for Universal Service.
+In accordance with the Telecommunications Act (2001) Section 28 (3), the Board approves the appropriation of reserves to the Universal Service Fund.

-k) Financial assets
+j) Financial assets

 Loans and receivables

 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They are included in current assets, except for those with maturities greater than 12 months after the statement of financial position date, which are classified as non-current assets.